hbc/knowledgebase/Sequencing_downloads.md

 `nohup wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178/*`

-*note the escaped exclamation point in the password, they like to put characters like that in their passwords*
+*note the escaped exclamation point in the password, they like to put characters like that in their passwords, which are usually in the form of MBCF$userid!*

 ## Broad Institute